Skip to content

 In this article, we will take a look at unlimited holidays for employees, and share the biggest pros and cons of joining the trend.
 Could this new idea really be introduced into every organisation?
 What is the best way to manage employee time off work?
 Can HR software help?

-How Does Unlimited Holiday Work?
+How Does Unlimited Holiday Work in the UK?

 Provided employees meet all deadlines, they can choose when to take a day off and when to work.
 In other words, they are evaluated on their output, not their physical presence.

-The Netflix unlimited holiday policy was among the first ones that began offering unlimited time off to its employees back in 2010.
+The Netflix unlimited holiday policy was among the first ones to offer its employees unlimited time off in 2010.
 In fact, they were one of the very first pioneers to introduce this controversial policy.
-It took Netflix a while to get the policy right though.
-The most notable issue they had was an accounting fiasco when the finance manager decided to take the busiest week of the year off!
+It took Netflix a while to get the policy right, though.
+Their most notable issue was an accounting fiasco when the finance manager decided to take the busiest week of the year off!

 Richard Branson follows this same sentiment at his company Virgin Management.
-He famously claimed, “Just as we don’t have a nine to five policy, we don’t need a vacation policy”.
+He famously claimed, “Just as we don’t have a nine to-five policy, we don’t need a vacation policy”.

 The Benefits of Unlimited Holidays